Takakiriy/typrm/README.md

 in the number of characters.
 Snippets are only displayed for the keywords that have the first priority.
 You can see the snippet of `git status` by searching for `git status`.

+If 10 or more searches are hit, only the 10 priority items will be displayed.
+This number can be changed with TYPRM_FOUND_COUNT_MAX environment variable or --found-count-max option.

 Specify the path of the folder containing the file to be searched in the `TYPRM_FOLDER` environment variable or the `--folder` option.